OneWeekCodeCamp/curriculum/day3/README.md

 * when the user clicks the button log the text from the input field to the console.

 ##Second Exercise

+Here is the link to the iTunes URL: 'https://itunes.apple.com/search?term=jack+johnson'.

 * create an Ajax request to the variable named itunesURL and console.log() the results.
 * navigate through the JSON response object and push the songtitles into a new Array.
 Console.log the new Array.
 * Loop through the new Array and output the songtitles in an unordered list on your webpage.